-The actual bug is fairly interesting.
+The underlying bug is interesting.
 When a device driver wants to have a piece of hardware perform Direct Memory Access (DMA) to write data into its memory buffer, it must ask for this memory range to be mapped or unmapped into the memory accessible to the given device.
 Generally, on x86 if a device is capable of directly addressing the memory no translation is needed.
 This particular network device is 64-bit capable and so normally no special action is needed.

 This particular driver was using memory in an unusual way - it was asking for the data to be synced from the hardware to the driver multiple times during the DMA transaction, and then did not care about the data at the time the DMA access for the device was finally unmapped.
-At the time of the DMA unmapping, the drivers memory buffer could have already been marked as free.
+At the time of the DMA unmapping, the driver’s memory buffer could have already been marked as free.

-Technically unmapping DMA after marking the relevant buffer as free is invalid since the SWIOTLB will write to the original memory buffer when the unmapping occurs.
+Technically, unmapping DMA after marking the relevant buffer as free is invalid since the SWIOTLB will write to the original memory buffer when the unmapping occurs.
 But the SWIOTLB is not normally used with this device except with Xen, so the bug was not observed.

 It’s possible to force use of the SWIOTLB outside of Xen, but then accesses to disks are so slow that the system becomes unusable.
 This is probably why nobody does it for testing.

 To summarize, these are the reasons this bug was not fixed before:

 - While it is not a bug in Xen, only using Xen will uncover it under normal circumstances.

 - It’s too slow to test with the component that causes the issue.

 - There is no debug option that checks whether a page is currently valid at the time that a DMA unmapping is performed.
 I would be interested in someone adding this feature.